Vegetable leaf miner

 Keep a Top Watch!

-Plants, plant material and vegetables are prohibited from entering Australia or moving south from Torres Strait without a permit from the Department of Agriculture and Water Resources.
+Plants, plant material and vegetables are prohibited from entering Australia or moving south from Torres Strait without a permit from the Department of Agriculture, Water and the Environment.
 Alert the department if you see tracks in the leaves of castor oil plants or vegetables such as tomatoes, pumpkins, lettuce or melons.

 Vegetable leafminer damage on a tomato plant